How Chores Can Improve a Child’s Behavior

-Chores aren’t just a necessary evil, but an opportunity for your child with ADHD to learn about responsibility, develop skills for independence, and practice self-discipline.
-Here, how to assign chores and set deadlines.
+Chores are an opportunity for your child with ADHD to learn about responsibility, develop skills for independence, and practice self-discipline.
+Here, learn how to assign tasks in a chore chart and set deadlines you can enforce.

 Chores are a necessary part of family living.
-Everyone — son, daughter, mom, and dad — should be assigned daily and weekly chores.
+Everyone — son, daughter, mom, and dad — should be assigned daily and weekly tasks on a chore chart.

 I know it’s easier to complete the tasks yourself, but you’ll be doing your child a disservice if he isn’t assigned jobs around the house.
-Chores teach responsibility and self-discipline, develop skills for independent living, counteract ADHD behavior problems, and make the child with attention deficit disorder (ADHD) a contributing member of the family.
+Chores teach responsibility and self-discipline, develop skills for independent living, counteract bad behavior, and make the child with ADHD a contributing member of the family.

 When assigning chores, consider the age of the child, his interests, and his ability to perform a task.
 Then teach your child the task in small steps.
 Let’s say you want your seven-year-old to take responsibility for setting the dinner table.
 Together, count out the number of plates needed and show him their proper locations.
 Now count out the number of forks, knives, and spoons needed.
 Put the utensils in the correct places, followed by the napkins and glassware.
 Before you know it, your child can set a table.